Jasata/psud/README.md

 ## PEP 3143 -- Standard daemon process library

 This implementation does not use standard python daemon module (PEP 3143, https://pypi.org/project/python-daemon/, https://www.python.org/dev/peps/pep-3143/) because it is not part of the standard library (https://docs.python.org/3/library/) of Python version 3.5.3 (the target platform for this solution and default Python version for Debian 9 based systems).
+It should be, since PEP 3143 is dated January 26, 2009 and Python version 3.5 was released September 13, 2015, but it's simply not there in the default debian Python 3.5.3 package.
+Possible reason for this can be read at https://dpbl.wordpress.com/2017/02/12/a-tutorial-on-python-daemon/

 The PATE Monitor project tries to keep the number of dependencies and separate installables to minimum reasonable number, and since the implementation of a daemon is relatively simple, the design decision has been to just write the daemonization code my self, instead of adding another dependency and installable.

 This implementation is also somewhat different, as it is not supposed to be run as super user, and thus has not access to `/var/run` (-> `/run`) or `/var/lock` (-> `/run/lock`).
 This might be doable with the *python-daemon* module, but at least this way we have full control of the implementation specifics.